aswinpajayan/music-streamer/README.md

     - running this mutliple times may not work depending upon the number of artists and pause you are giving in between the searches . you can increase the pause parameter in the get_music.py to avoid this.

+### fifo version

+    Using fifo instead of files to get faster first songs